-How To Get an Apartment With Bad Credit in 7 Steps
+How To Rent an Apartment With Bad Credit: 7 Steps You Can Take

 Landlords will often check credit reports before renting.
 A bad credit history can hold you back from having an apartment rental application approved.
 Even if you can afford the rent, a landlord might reject your application if you don’t meet their minimum credit standards.
 However, if you don’t have good credit, your situation is not hopeless.
 There are several things you can do to prove that you would make a good tenant in spite of your poor credit score.